jsenellart/papers/WordTranslationWithoutParallelData/README.md

   --decayRate DECAYRATE
                         decay rate
-  --nEpochs NEPOCHS     number of epochs
+  --nEpochs NEPOCHS     number of epochs --halfDecayThreshold HALFDECAYTHRESHOLD
+                        if valid relative increase > this value for 2 epochs, half the LR
-  --knn KNN             number of neighbors to extract --distance DISTANCE   distance to use NN or CSLS --load LOAD           load parameters of generator --save SAVE           save parameters of generator --evalDict EVALDICT   dictionary for evaluation --gpuid GPUID
+  --knn KNN             number of neighbors to extract --distance {CSLS,NN}  distance to use NN or CSLS [2.3] --load LOAD           load parameters of generator --save SAVE           save parameters of generator --evalDict EVALDICT   dictionary for evaluation --gpuid GPUID

 ```

 The 10k first entries of the dictionary with are dumped at the last epoch.